-Survivor pension (NDC and mandatory individual

-account): The monthly pension for one survivor is 50% of the deceased's old-age pension; 75% for two eligible survivors; 90% for three or more eligible survivors.
+Survivor pension (NDC and mandatory individual account): The monthly pension is 50% of the deceased's old-age pension for one survivor; 75% for two eligible survivors; 90% for three or more eligible survivors.
 The pension for a full orphan is based on the old-age pensions of both parents.

-The minimum monthly survivor pension is 65% of the state social security benefit for each eligible survivor (29.25 lats; 48.75 lats if disabled since childhood).
+The minimum monthly survivor pension for a single child is the state social security benefit of 45 lats; 75 lats if disabled since childhood.
+The minimum monthly survivor pension for families with two or more children is 29.25 lats (48.75 lats if disabled since childhood), which represents 65% of the state social security benefit for each eligible survivor.

-Spouse benefit (NDC and mandatory individual account): A lump sum of 2 months of the deceased's pension is paid.
+Spouse benefit (NDC and mandatory individual account): A lump sum of two months of the deceased's pension is paid.

-Death allowance (NDC and mandatory individual

-account): The allowance is twice the deceased's last monthly average earnings used to calculate contributions or the deceased's pension.
-For the death of a dependent family member or an unemployed person, the allowance is 3 times the state social security benefit (135 lats; 225 lats if disabled since childhood); for the death of a pensioner, two months of the deceased's pension; for a state social security benefit recipient, twice the state social security benefit.
+Death allowance (NDC and mandatory individual account): The allowance is twice the deceased's last monthly average earnings used to calculate contributions or the deceased's pension.
+For the death of a dependent family member or an unemployed person, the allowance is three times the state social security benefit (135 lats; 225 lats if disabled since childhood); for the death of a pensioner, two months of the deceased's pension; for a state social security benefit recipient, twice the state social security benefit.